Ontario Tech Ridgebacks

 The Ontario Tech Ridgebacks are the athletic teams that represent Ontario Tech University in Oshawa, Ontario, Canada.
 The Ridgebacks have been competing in Ontario University Athletics since 2006 and have been a member of U Sports since 2008.

-The Ontario Tech Ridgebacks compete in badminton, soccer, lacrosse, curling, golf, rowing, dance, and hockey.
+The Ontario Tech Ridgebacks compete in badminton, soccer, women's lacrosse, curling, golf, rowing, dance, basketball, and hockey.
 Formerly, the Ridgebacks had a tennis program.
 However, in 2016 after 10 seasons the university decided to eliminate the tennis program in favour of creating a badminton program.